Segilmez06/Github-Plus/README.md

 # Github Plus
 ![Code Grade](https://api.codiga.io/project/33252/status/svg "Code Grade")

-An extension which adds some functions to Github.
+An extension that adds some functions to Github.

 ## Get the extension
 If you are using Microsoft Edge, use the link below to install the addon.
 For other Chromium-based browsers, download from [releases page](https://github.com/Segilmez06/Github-Plus/releases) or use unpacked.